pleiadev24/transport-management/README.md

 ## Cardinality

-Vehicle and TransportManagementSystem: 1:many.
-One TransportManagementSystem can manage multiple vehicles.
+- Vehicle and TransportManagementSystem: 1:many.One TransportManagementSystem can manage multiple vehicles.
-Route and TransportManagementSystem: 1:many.
-One TransportManagementSystem can manage multiple routes Vehicle and Route:
+- Route and TransportManagementSystem: 1:many.One TransportManagementSystem can manage multiple routes
-There is no direct relationship between Vehicle and Route in the provided code.
+- Vehicle and Route:There is no direct relationship between Vehicle and Route.

 ## Class Diagram